Downtown Jewelry Exchange: History

 Downtown Jewelry Exchange was designed by B. Marcus Priteca, built as Pantages Theatre, and opened with vaudeville and a screening of The Courage of Marge O'Doone on August 17, 1920.
 The theater sat 2200 and was the second home of the Pantages circuit, after they left the nearby Arcade Theatre.
 This building, which was nine-stories in height, also housed shops and offices.

-In 1929, Pantages sold all its theaters to RKO, who then sold this theater to Warner Brothers.
+In 1929, Pantages sold all its theaters to RKO Pictures, who then sold this theater to Warner Bros.
+Pictures.
 It then became Warner Bros.
-Downtown Theatre, whose first screening was Gold Diggers of Broadway.
-Warner Brothers owned and operated the theater until the 1960s, when it was bought by Metropolitan Theatres, who renamed it Warrens Theatre and operated it until 1975.
+Downtown Theatre and its first screening was Gold Diggers of Broadway.
+Warner Bros Pictures owned and operated the theater until the 1960s, when Metropolitan Theatres bought it.
+They then renamed it Warrens Theatre and operated it until 1975.

 After Metropolitan Theatres sold the theater, it was used as a church, then in 1978, it became a retail outlet for The Jewelry Exchange as the neighborhood became the Jewelry District.
 At this point, the main floor auditorium seats were removed, although the balcony and interior theater decorations remain.

 In 2016, the building was listed as a contributing property in both the Hill Street Commercial Historic District and the Seventh Street Commercial Historic District.